2022 Philippine House of Representatives elections: Summary of changes

-As there shall be 253 districts in these elections, and that party-list seats shall also be 20% of the seats in the chamber, 63 seats are to be disputed under the party-list system.
-This means that the incoming 19th Congress will have 316 seats.

 Participating parties

 In both chambers of Congress, members are organized into "blocs", akin to parliamentary groups elsewhere.
 In keeping with the traditions of the Third Philippine Republic which was under a two-party system, there are two main blocs, the majority and minority blocs; this is despite the fact that the country is now in a multi-party system.
 Those who voted for the winning speaker are from the majority bloc, while those who did not (if there are more than two candidates for the speakership) will vote amongst themselves on who will be the minority bloc.
 Those who belong to neither bloc shall be the independent minority bloc.
 Members can also be from the independent bloc.
 Each bloc can have members from multiple parties.
 Only the majority and minority blocs have voting privileges in committees.

 In the present 18th Congress, the majority bloc is seen to be in favor of President Rodrigo Duterte's presidency, while the minority and independent minority blocs are those opposed.